rubychi/udemy-travel-site/README.md

 5. See it up and running on http://localhost:3000

-### Alternatively, build a production version of the website (all files will be put inside the folder docs)
+### To build a production version of the website (all files will be put inside the folder "docs")
 ```
 > gulp build
 ```